-Prior to any software release it undergoes extensive testing, iteration and further development.
+Prior to any software release, it undergoes extensive testing, iteration and further development.
 Integration testing is just one part of the functional testing process when testing new systems in software development.
-Functional testing is a quality assurance process which tests functions by feeding an input and examining the output.
+Functional testing is a quality assurance process which tests functions by feeding input and examining the output.

 The process of functional testing is as follows, unit testing, integration testing, system testing, and user acceptance testing.
-They are designed to highlight any errors, evaluate the systems behaviour, and the software applications performance.
+They are designed to highlight any errors and evaluate the behaviour of the system, and the software applications’ performance.

 What is integration testing?

 Integration testing is a key step in a SaaS application’s development process.
 It detects if there are any errors where software components and system interfaces work together.
 In other words, testing two or more separate functions, or component groups to ensure they work as expected when integrated.

 API testing is part of the integration testing process.
 This involves testing APIs directly to determine if they meet expectations of functionality, reliability, performance, and security.